Barrie School

-Barrie School is a progressive independent school for students age 12 months through Grade 12 located in an unincorporated area of Montgomery County, Maryland, outside of Washington, D.C.
+Barrie School is a progressive independent school for students age 3 months through Grade 12 located in an unincorporated area of Montgomery County, Maryland, outside Washington, D.C.
 The school is within the Glenmont census designated place, has a Silver Spring postal address, and is in close proximity to Layhill.
 Barrie School is a nonprofit school with 501(c)(3) status.

 Barrie School has three divisions located on the same campus.
-The Lower School, which serves children from age 12 months through fifth grade, is Montessori-based.
-The Middle and Upper School uses a project-based curriculum.
+The Lower School, which serves children from age 3 months through fifth grade, is Montessori-based.
+The Middle and Upper School uses a project-based and experiential learning curriculum.
 The campus has several buildings, a pool, and two ponds.
 Barrie School's equestrian program closed in 2020 due to the COVID-19 pandemic, and the horses and ponies were re-homed.

 History

 Founding in Mount Pleasant

 The school was founded in 1932 by Frances Littman Seldin as a preschool called the Peter Pan School, located at 1604 Park Road NW in the Mount Pleasant neighborhood of the District of Columbia.
 A native of New York, Seldin was a graduate of Columbia University and a member of the Naturalist Hiking Club.